kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 ASCII control character. `10` Oct is `08` Hex and its `BS` backspace control character (commonly abbreviated as `\b` thanks to C programming language).
-We will discuss ANSI escape sequences and ASCII control characters soon, for now, we can confirm that using strace helps to observe what xterm is actually doing.
-It sends `qwe\ESC[D\ESC[C` and receives `qwe\b\ESC[C`.
+We will discuss ANSI escape sequences and ASCII control characters soon, for now, we can confirm that using strace helps to observe what xterm is actually doing: it sends `qwe\ESC[D\ESC[C` and receives `qwe\b\ESC[C`.

 Let's use strace to observe what bash is doing.